PSDI-UK/data-transfer-container/USERGUIDE.md

 As well as rclone, the container comes pre-installed with the following tools.
 Below we describe how you can use each in Docker.

+In what follows we assume, as is the case in the example `docker run` command given [above](#running-the-container), that the directory `<host-data-dir>` on the host is mounted to the `/data` directory within the container.

 ### s3cmd

 :construction: *This section is still under construction* :construction: